AliDehbansiahkarbon/EasyDBMigrator/README.md

   </summary>

-## Initiate and run your script easily!
+## Managing and running your script is a simple task that you can easily accomplish.
 ```delphi
 var
   LvConnectionParams: TSqlConnectionParams;